hrushikeshrv/chessengine/README.md

 [![Documentation Status](https://readthedocs.org/projects/chessengine/badge/?version=latest)](https://chessengine.readthedocs.io/en/latest/?badge=latest)
 A chess engine written in Python with no dependencies.
 All contributions welcome.

+## Note
+This project is in active development and you may encounter bugs, especially in the game loop.

 ## Features
 - Internal bitboard representation
 - Alpha-beta pruned search